kjenney/cookiecuttter-godot/README.md

 1. Open the generated project in Godot 4
 2. Press F5 or click the Play button to run the game
+3. Select your preferred player type (Blue, Red, or Green)
+4. Click "Start Game" to begin
-3. Use WASD or Arrow keys to move the player
+5. Use WASD or Arrow keys to move the player
-4. Collect the golden objects to increase your score
+6. Collect the golden objects to increase your score
-5. Check the console output to see your score
+7. Check the console output to see your score

 ## Customization Ideas